freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Follow these steps:

-1. Validate that you are on the `master` branch
+1. Validate that you are on the `master` branch:

     ```sh
     git status